Adldap2/Adldap2-Laravel/docs/upgrading.md

 1. Delete your `config/adldap.php` file
 2. Run `php artisan vendor:publish --provider="Adldap\Laravel\AdldapServiceProvider"`

-If you're using the Adladp2 authentication driver, repeat the same steps for its configuration:
+If you're using the Adldap2 authentication driver, repeat the same steps for its configuration:

 1. Delete your `config/adldap_auth.php` file
 2. Run `php artisan vendor:publish --provider="Adldap\Laravel\AdldapAuthServiceProvider"`

+#### Prefix and Suffix Changes

+The configuration options `admin_account_prefix` and `admin_account_suffix` have been removed.
+Simply apply a prefix and suffix to the username of the administrator account in your configuration.

+The `account_prefix` and `account_suffix` options now only apply to user accounts that are authenticated, not your configured administrator account.

 ### Authentication Driver